Anna Peterson

 Executive Director

 Anna Peterson joined the Mountain Pact as Executive Director in February 2018.
-Originally from Minnesota, she’s lived in many of the West’s rural mountain towns including Bend, Oregon, Missoula, Montana, and most recently in her current home of over fifteen years - Durango, Colorado.
+Originally from Minnesota, she’s lived in many of the West’s rural mountain towns including Bend, Oregon, Missoula, Montana, and most recently in her current home of nearly 20 years - Durango, Colorado.

 Anna has worked on conservation efforts in all states across the American West, as well as in Minnesota and Florida.
 She has a BA in Studio Art, Political Science, and Environmental Studies from St.Olaf College, and a MS in Environmental Studies from the University of Montana where she was a Doris Duke Conservation Fellow.